sukharevd/s3routes/README.md

         </RoutingRule>
     </RoutingRules>

-The project is a part of article <a target="_blank" href="http://sukharevd.net/generating-redirective-routing-rules-for-amazon-s3-bucket.html">Generating redirective routing rules for Amazon S3 bucket</a>
+The project is a part of article <a target="_blank" href="http://sukharevd.net/generating-routing-rules-for-amazon-s3-bucket.html">Generating routing rules for Amazon S3 bucket</a>.

+##Demo
-and is available online <a target="_blank" href="http://sukharevd.net/static/files/blog/s3routes/index.html">here</a>.
+Application is available online <a target="_blank" href="http://sukharevd.net/static/files/blog/s3routes/index.html">here</a>.